getify/You-Dont-Know-JS/async & performance/ch4.md

 } );
 ```

 `*reqData(..)`'s two instances are both started to make their Ajax requests, then paused with `yield`.
-Then we choose to resume the first instance when `p1` resolves, and then `p2`'s resolution will restart the second instance.
+Then we choose to resume the first instance when `p1` resolves, and then `p2`'s resolution will resume the second instance.
 In this way, we use Promise orchestration to ensure that `res[0]` will have the first response and `res[1]` will have the second response.

 But frankly, this is awfully manual, and it doesn't really let the generators orchestrate themselves, which is where the true power can lie.
 Let's try it a different way: